YanivTzur/nlp-rt-movie-review-summarization/README.md

    `python -m spacy download en_core_web_lg `

    from a command line window / terminal to download the corpus required for the spacy NLP library to train word embeddings.

+## Project Structure:
+The project consists of 3 main scripts that you will need to use to make full use of the project and to evaluate its results.
+These scripts are:

+* train.py:

+  Similarly to what its name suggests, this script is used to generate train and gold sets from the complete corpus (which can be found [here](http://google.com).

+* decode.py:

+* eval.py:

+Additionally, there are some more scripts that contain code used by the above-mentioned 3 main scripts.
+Also there